icopy-site/awesome/docs/awesome/awesome-design-systems.md

 ### Unit & Regression test

 - [Chromatic](https://www.chromaticqa.com/) - Visual testing for React, Angular and Vue.
 Chromatic ensures consistency in UI components, down to the pixel.
 Every commit is automatically tested for visual changes in the cloud.
+- [Sherlo](https://sherlo.io/) - Visual testing platform for React Native Storybook.
+Captures screenshots on iOS and Android simulators in the cloud and detects visual changes automatically.
 - [Testing library](https://testing-library.com/) - Simple and complete testing utilities that encourage good testing practices.

 ## Books